natcap/invest.users-guide/source/urban_nature_access.rst

 Service decays with distance between greenspace and population which can be described by the decay function :math:`f(d_{ij})` where :math:`d_{ij}` is the distance between greenspace and a population pixel.
 Several functions have been used in previous studies and are provided in the model.
+The user's selection of decay function is applied consistently throughout the model, regardless of the search radius mode selected.
+Search distance is always euclidean distance and assumes square pixels.

 Dichotomy
 *********